 Mosquitoes and other biting insects can make being outdoors miserable.
-Here’s a product that may help you deal with them.
+Here’s a bug repellent shirt that may help you deal with them.

 by Leon Pantenburg